-Toronto and Montreal?
+- A. You are in a rocket traveling from Toronto to Montreal at 0.8 c relative to the Earth.
+For you, what is the distance between Toronto and Montreal?
 For you what is the distance between Toronto and Kingston?
-[Note that in your own personal reference frame, you and the train are stationary, and it is the earth and all the cities on it that are moving at 0.8 c.]

-- B. The two searchlights in Toronto and Montreal are quickly turned on and off, both emitting quick flashes of light.
-For you, on the train, the two flashes were emitted simultaneously.
+[Note that in your own personal reference frame, you and the rocket are stationary, and it is the earth and all the cities on it that are moving at 0.8 c.] - B. The two searchlights in Toronto and Montreal are quickly turned on and off, both emitting quick flashes of light.
+For you, on the rocket, the two flashes were emitted simultaneously.
 Imagine you were just leaving Toronto when the searchlight in Toronto is turned on.
 You see the flash from the searchlight in Toronto instantaneously.
-Sketch the positions of the two flashes of light a very brief moment after they are emitted, indicating their speeds and the distance between them for you.
+Sketch the positions of the two flashes of light at t = 0 when they are emitted, indicating their speeds and the distance between them for you.
 How long should it take before you see the flash from Montreal?
-Be sure to clearly indicate how you arrived at your answer. - C. Another member of your Team took a slightly earlier train, and is currently traveling from Toronto to Montreal at 0.8 c.
+Be sure to clearly indicate how you arrived at your answer. - C. Another member of your Team took a slightly earlier rocket, and is currently traveling from Toronto to Montreal at 0.8 c.
 What is your Teammate's speed relative to you?
 Imagine your Teammate is traveling through Kingston when the flashes are emitted.
 Are the two flashes of light emitted simultaneously for your Teammate?
 Will he/she see the flashes simultaneously?
 If yes, how long after the flashes will he/she see them?
 If no, which flash will he/she see first and by how much?
-Add your Teammate to your sketch from Part B. - D. Your Professor (Sabine Stanley) lives in a house in Kingston, and is stationary relative to Kingston and the Earth.
+Add your Teammate to your sketch from Part B. - D. Your Professor (Daniel James) lives in a house in Kingston, and is stationary relative to Kingston and the Earth.
 What is your Professor's speed relative to you?
 Will your Professor see the flashes from the two searchlights of Part B simultaneously?
-If no, which flash will she see first and by how much as measured by you?
+If no, which flash will he see first and by how much as measured by you?
 Explain.
 You may find it useful to add your Professor to the sketch from Parts B and C. - E. Imagine your Professor has an iPhone that will begin playing music when it receives a flash of light, and quits when it receives a second flash of light.
 In the Professor's reference frame, stationary relative to the Earth, does the iPhone begin playing music, and if so, for how long?
 In the rocket's reference frame, moving at 0.8 c, does the iPhone begin playing music, and if so, for how long?
-Is there any music?